Brianthe2nd/wayback_scraper_V2/long_setup.md

 ---

 ## 3. Install Python Packages
-Navigate into the downloaded folder using `cd` (replace with your folder path).Default path if you installed in Downloads will be:
+Navigate into the downloaded folder using `cd` (replace with your folder path).
+Default path if you installed in Downloads will be:
 ```bash
 cd Downloads/wayback_scraper_V2
 ```